Raat Jawaan Hai

 Raat Jawaan Hai is an Indian Hindi-language television series directed by Sumeet Vyas and written by Khyati Anand Puthran.
 Produced under Yamini Pictures Private Limited, starring Barun Sobti, Anjali Anand and Priya Bapat.
 It is premiered on SonyLIV on 11 October 2024.

+Premise

+Three friends, Avinash, Suman and Radhika navigate the challenges of parenting and work-life balance in this slice-of-life wholesome comedy.